animelucifer/House-Party/README.md

 3. A Vickie Vixen Valentine

 ### Trivia
-  Madison Blackmail quest seems to be removed.
+  Madison Blackmail quest seems to be removed on the update of 2018/04/01.
 Even though you did send her nude photos to yourself, you can't talk to her about the photos.